Aflyingbed/Scream-O/README.md

 # Scream-O

-A simple app that allows you to scream into the void... but careful, because others might hear it too.
+A simple app that allows you to scream into the void... but be careful though, because others might hear it too.

 [Try it out here](https://scream-o.koyeb.app/)